What are the best iPhones to play mobile games on?

 - Less storage

-If you're a serious gamer, the best display is probably top of mind for iOS users who love mobile games.
-The iPhone 12 Pro is a great option for you because the OLED screen is bright and readable, meaning your graphics and images will look stellar for any game you play.
-But at 6.1 inches, it's also a smaller screen than the iPhone 12 Pro Max, so games will never feel stretched out or look like they're in lower resolution.
+If you're a serious gamer, the best display is probably top of mind.
+The iPhone 13 Pro is a great option for you because the OLED screen is bright and legible, meaning your graphics and images will look stellar for any game you play.
+But at 6.1 inches, it's also a smaller screen than the iPhone 13 Pro Max, so games will never feel stretched out or look like they're in lower resolution.
 It's not a compromise on size at all; it's simply a phone that prioritizes display and graphics.

-The iPhone 12 pro still has the all-powerful A14 Bionic chip to run even the biggest and densest mobile games.
+The iPhone 13 Pro still has the all-powerful A15 Bionic chip to run even the biggest and densest mobile games.
 Because it starts at 128 GB storage and has upgrades in storage for an additional cost, you can still purchase a phone with more storage space than some laptops.
-All those Animal Crossing Pocket Camp updates will have plenty of room, and the 5G connection means download times when you're away from wi-fi are no problem.
+All those Animal Crossing Pocket Camp updates will have plenty of room, and the 5G connection means download times when you're away from Wi-Fi are no problem.

 Pros: